What’s included with your Ride the Fault Line registration

 • Practice good hygiene at rest stops and in camp.

-Rider registration packets will be distributed during check-in on Saturday June 10, 1-5 PM at the YMCA of Southeast Missouri, 511 Taylor St., Sikeston, MO 63801.
+Rider registration packets will be distributed during check-in on Saturday June 2, 1-5 PM at the YMCA of Southeast Missouri, 511 Taylor Street, Sikeston, MO 63801.

 All registered riders will receive wristbands when they check in.
 Wristbands are required to verify eligibility for RTFL supplied services that your registration fee paid for including rest/water stops, outdoor/indoor sleeping facilities, restrooms and showers, ferry crossing, and any activities or discounts provided by host communities/merchants.
 The color of your wristband will indicate which of the ferry crossing times you selected.
+You will only be able to cross at that time.
+To comply with Coast Guard regulations, once assigned, a time cannot be changed.
+Your wristband will also indicate whether you paid for the optional meal package.
 In order for the bands to be acceptably visible/usable, they MUST be worn on your wrist only.
 Wristbands are not in rider packets, but will be fitted at the registration table.
-Registered non-riders and volunteers are also required to wear wristbands.
+Registered non-riders are also required to wear wristbands.

 Non-Rider/Private SAG Travel Between Host Communities